nativecrossplatform/Flutter-Quiz/README.md

 # Flutter Quiz App

 A simple quiz app built using Flutter.
-The quiz focuses on Flutter-related questions to test your knowledge.
+The quiz focuses on Flutter-related questions to test your Flutter knowledge.

 ## Features
 - Multiple-choice questions about Flutter.